tale-toul/ocp-aws/README.md

   * Change the hostname to the one defined in the inventory file.

-  * Install some required packages like openshift-ansible.

-The sencond play contains several tasks:
+The next play contains several tasks:

 * Find and Disable any repo file not manage by the subscription manager